tutek1/DTLabs/02_Player/lab02.md

 Duration: hh:mm:ss

 ### Feedback
 I would be very grateful if you could take a moment to fill out a **very short feedback form** (it takes less than a minute).
-Your feedback will prove very useful for my master thesis, where I will use it to evaluate the work I have done.
+Your feedback will prove very useful for my master's thesis, where I will use it to evaluate the work I have done.
 <button>
   [Google Forms](https://forms.gle/xcsTDRJH2sjiuCjP7)
 </button>

 > aside positive
-> This whole course and the game we are making are a part of my master thesis.
+> This entire course, as well as the game we are creating, is part of my master's thesis.

 ### Recap
 Let's look at what we did in this lab.